← Back to all tools

 Does the tuner work on mobile?

 Yes.
 The tuner works on any device with a microphone and a modern browser.
-You will need to grant microphone permission when prompted.
+You will grant microphone permission when prompted.
 Mobile browsers fully support the getUserMedia and Web Audio APIs.

 What is the waveform display showing?